RobustoFramework/Robusto/README.md

 # What is Robusto?
-Robusto is a framework for development of cheap and robust networks, applications and services on microcontrollers.<br />
+Robusto is a framework that in some ways tries to rethink IoT development to produce cheap and robust networks, applications and services on microcontrollers.<br />

 Features include:
 * Communication
+  * redundant communication
+    * central in/out queues and independent queues per media
+    * I2C, ESP-NOW, LoRa (and a little bit of UMTS/Cellular)
+    * scoring media
   * peer management
     * presentation, information exchange
     * problem solving
-  * redundant communication
-    * indepentent queues per media
-    * I2C, ESP-NOW, LoRa
-    * scoring media
-  * retryings
+  * retries over multple medias
-  * fragmentation large message
+  * fragmentation large messages
 * Management
   * energy
     * sleeping
     * synchronized sleep patterns
+  * KConfig/Menuconfig (not only for ESP-IDF, but also for Arduino, STM32)
+  * monitoring / reporting / statistics
+  * services
   * runlevels
-  * configuration (KConfig not only for ESP-IDF, but also for Arduino, STM32)
-  * monitoring / reporting
-  * services
 * Technical
   * flash support
   * logging